EMBROIDERY EQUIPMENT

 Here's something that most magnifying lamp reviews don't mention, but it makes a real difference for needlework: the Colour Rendering Index, or CRI.

-Why does this matter for your embroidery?
+Why does this matter?
 Think about the last time you chose a thread colour under your desk lamp, only to discover it looked completely different in daylight.
-That's a low CRI at work.
-The light was changing how you perceived the colour.
+That's low CRI at work.
+The light was changing how you saw the colour.

 Side-by-side comparison of embroidery thread skeins under different lighting.
 Under low CRI lighting (below 80) the thread colours appear dull, muddy, and hard to distinguish.
 Under high CRI lighting (95 and above) the same threads show rich, vibrant, true-to-life colours.

-For colour-critical work like matching thread shades, choosing fabric colours, or following a pattern with subtle colour variations, you want a lamp with a CRI of 90 or above.
-A CRI of 95+ is ideal — at that level, your threads and fabrics will look essentially the same as they would in natural daylight.
+For matching thread colours accurately, look for a CRI of 90 or above.
+A CRI of 95 or higher is ideal.
+At that level, your threads and fabrics will look essentially the same as they would in natural daylight.

 When shopping, look for CRI in the product specifications.
 It's not always prominently displayed, but quality craft lamps will list it.
 If a lamp doesn't mention CRI at all, that's usually a sign it's not very high.